MAXSURF MOTIONS

 Quickly Gain Valuable Insights into Vessel Response and Seakeeping Characteristics

-Maxsurf Motions provides Hydrodynamic Motions and Seakeeping Analysis in the Maxsurf Advanced and Enterprise software suites.
-It uses the trimmed Maxsurf NURBS model eliminating the need to prepare input or offset files.
+MAXSURF Motions provides Hydrodynamic Motions and Seakeeping Analysis.
+It uses the trimmed MAXSURF NURBS model eliminating the need to prepare input or offset files.
 It will predict the motion and response of vessels in a range of sea states at user-defined headings and speeds.
 Naval Architects are able to optimize the vessel design with an in-depth understanding of Response Amplitude Operators (RAOs), accelerations, and Motion Sickness Incidence at any location on the vessel.

 Maxsurf for Design of Workboats Trawlers Offshore Supply Crew Vessels Ships